Past U.S. policy toward Russia looms over how Biden confronts Putin on Ukraine

 A senior administration official said they'd been making the case to Putin, privately and publicly, for months.

 "That is part of why [CIA] Director [William] Burns went to Moscow on Nov.
-2 to say to Putin and his inner circle, one, 'We see what you're doing.'
-And, two: 'These will be the consequences.' "
+2 to say to Putin and his inner circle, 1) 'We see what you're doing.'
+And, 2) 'These will be the consequences.' "

 National security adviser Jake Sullivan made the point publicly in December after Biden and Putin spoke.